Fraud Blocker

 Book Your Free Case Review With an Asheville Embezzlement Lawyer Today

-You can trust our legal team to dedicate all its efforts towards securing you the best possible outcome.
-At Edwards Law, Doug Edwards has been providing criminal defense to persons accused of white-collar crimes, such as embezzlement in Asheville, NC, for years.
+You can trust our legal team to dedicate all its efforts towards securing you the most favorable possible outcome.
+At Edwards Law, PLLC, Doug Edwards has been providing criminal defense to persons accused of white-collar crimes, such as embezzlement, in Asheville, NC, for years.

-Call (828) 702-8743 right away for a free case evaluation.
+Contact our office or call (828) 547-4515 right away for a free case evaluation.
 Let us help you with your Asheville embezzlement case.

 Request a